hilbix/mcfriend/README.md

   - When it comes to network speed, a period of 1s already is long!
 (So longer should not exceed 5s)
 - Watch your ping
   - This is F3+3 in the Mincraft Client
   - Mine is 25 ms on average to my Server, which is 400km away.
-I also use an `ssh` tunnel to my server.
+I also use an `ssh` tunnel to my Server.
-  - A high ping usually means the connection to the server is too slow
+  - A high ping usually means the connection to or from the Server is slow and probably too overloaded (too few Bandwidth)

 ## FAQ